 Monte Carlo's valet parking service is split up in two different locations.
 Although you drop your car off and walk into the resort on the south side of the lobby, you'll need to head out a door on the north side of the lobby when you want it returned to you.

 There is valet and self-parking.
-Beginning June 6, guests will be charged $8 per day for self-parking and $13 per day for valet parking.
-Self-parking will be free for guests who booked their stay prior to May 19.
-Self-parking for Nevada residents will be free thru Dec.
-29, 2016.
+Guests will be charged $8 per day for self-parking and $13 per day for valet parking.
 Hourly self-parking and valet rates vary, click here for details.

 Monte Carlo's casino can sometimes seem dark, claustrophobic and smoky in comparison to the lighter, more open feel of the lobby.